 You will see these hash values all over the place in Git because it uses them so much.
-In fact, Git stores everything not by file name but in the Git database addressable by the hash value of its contents.
+In fact, Git stores everything in its database not by file name but by the hash value of its contents.

 This makes using Git a joy because we know we can experiment without the danger of severely screwing things up.
-For a more in-depth look at how Git stores its data and how you can recover data that seems lost, see Chapter 9.
+For a more in-depth look at how Git stores its data and how you can recover data that seems lost, see Undoing Things.

 Now, pay attention.
 This is the main thing to remember about Git if you want the rest of your learning process to go smoothly.
 Git has three main states that your files can reside in: committed, modified, and staged.
 Committed means that the data is safely stored in your local database.
 Modified means that you have changed the file but have not committed it to your database yet.
 Staged means that you have marked a modified file in its current version to go into your next commit snapshot.

-This leads us to the three main sections of a Git project: the Git directory, the working directory, and the staging area.
+This leads us to the three main sections of a Git project: the Git directory, the working tree, and the staging area.

 The Git directory is where Git stores the metadata and object database for your project.
 This is the most important part of Git, and it is what is copied when you clone a repository from another computer.

-The staging area is a simple file, generally contained in your Git directory, that stores information about what will go into your next commit.
-It’s sometimes referred to as the index, but it’s becoming standard to refer to it as the staging area.
+The staging area is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+It’s sometimes referred to as the “index”, but it’s also common to refer to it as the staging area.

 The basic Git workflow goes something like this:

 If a particular version of a file is in the Git directory, it’s considered committed.
-If it’s modified but has been added to the staging area, it is staged.
+If it has been modified and was added to the staging area, it is staged.
 And if it was changed since it was checked out but has not been staged, it is modified.
-In Chapter 2, you’ll learn more about these states and how you can either take advantage of them or skip the staged part entirely.
+In Git Basics, you’ll learn more about these states and how you can either take advantage of them or skip the staged part entirely.